FardinAhsan146/TalkToYoutuber/README.md

 # Immediate attention

 * I need to add in a chunking mechanism.
 OpenAI embeddings take a max of 8k tokens.
 Currently I just truncate the transcripts to 30k characters (~6-7k tokens).
 This is naive and probably misses good context.
-* I need to make the chroma vector insert and the video transcript fetcher faster.
-Ideally I can make them multi threaded, but getting that to work with database transactions is going to be a bit of a hassle.

 # Future